MicrosoftDocs/memdocs/memdocs/intune/user-help/reset-your-passcode-cpwebsite.md

 The reset passcode option might not appear for a corporate-enrolled device.
 In this case, contact your company support to have it reset for you.

+Passcode reset can't be used on the following types of enrolled devices:

+* Personally-owned device with a work profie, running Android 7.0 and later
+* Android Enterprise dedicated device, running Android 7.0 and later
-Passcode reset isn't available for devices running Android 7.0 and later.
+* Android device administrator device, running Android 7.0 and later

 If you forget your passcode on one of these devices, you must reset it to factory settings.

 ## Reset your passcode